bloominstituteoftechnology/Code-Review-Checklist/README.md

 ![Heat Map](img/contribution-graph.png)

 ### Please take a moment to review GitHub's "[Learn How We Count Contributions](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile)" page.
-In particular the ""[Commit Was Made In A Fork](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile/#commit-was-made-in-a-fork)" section.
+In particular the "[Commit Was Made In A Fork](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile/#commit-was-made-in-a-fork)" section.
 If you'd like all of your work to be reflected on your GitHub Contribution Graph, you do the following:

 1. Create a new empty repository on GitHub.
 Give it the name of the project you want to "de-fork".
 If you want the new project name to match the old one, rename or delete your forked GitHub repository _**on*__ GitHub.
 Don't worry, your local copy will be safe.